01binary/360-video-pipeline/README.md

 ### Color Grading

-When using the **camera settings** listed in the previous section (Brightness 0, Contrast 64) color grading is not required unless the Contrast is reduced to a lower value.
+When using the **camera settings** listed in the previous section, advanced color grading is not required unless the Contrast is reduced to a lower value.
 A slight increase in Vibrance is enough in most cases.

 I shoot in Flat Color mode with neutral settings to retain detail in colors and shadows.
 If a higher contrast or saturation are applied when shooting, pixel values in each channel are limited by chopping off highs and lows, which cannot be recovered.

 When this information is retained, applying a curve during color grading lets you re-distribute shadows and highlights and apply your own limiting to cut off values that contain more noise and retain values with detail.

-I use the Lumetri Color plug-in for color grading and toggle the following transforms in different combinations to determine if they are needed and compare side-by-side:
+I use the Lumetri Color plug-in for color grading and toggle the following transforms in different combinations to determine if they are needed, comparing side-by-side:

 * **Exposure**: This can be pushed to increase the richness of shadows, but then it would require more de-noising which blurs details.
 * **Contrast**: This can be used along with Curves to tune the overall contrast.
 It adds an S-curve over the entire spectrum, with the sharpness of the "S" controlled with this slider.
 That extra curve is then mixed in with the master Curve.